ov0364/csscoveragejs/README.md

 CSSCoverageJS
 =============

-A CSS coverage tool written in JavaScript which runs in the browser.
+A CSS coverage tool written in JavaScript.

 The CSS coverage tool reports the CSS rules which are actual usaged.